SUNRUSE-Junk-Drawer/sunruse-influx-libraries/readme.md

 Given:
 * list: A list to map.
 * data: Arbitrary data to include when mapping items.
-Calls the "map" function for each item in "list", with the following as input:
+Calls the "performMap" function for each item in "list", with the following as input:
 * item: The item to map.
-* data: "data" from the input.
+* data: "data" from the input or processing the previous item.
-And returns the result of each "map" call in a list in order.
+* index: The 1-based position in the list of this item.
+This should return:
+* item: An item to store in the returned list at this position.
+* data: The "data" to pass when processing the next item.

 #### count (unimplemented)
 Given: